marin-mohanadas/haunted_house/README.md

-# haunted_house
+# Haunted House

-Create a Haunted house using Three.js.
+This Haunted house is created using Three.js.